-A bay window seat can not only add some additional seating to the room, but it will also add a touch of elegance that might currently be missing; however; since all bay windows are different, this is a customized addition so your dimensions may or may not match up with any pre-drawn building plans.
+A bay window seat can add some additional seating to the room as well as a touch of elegance that might currently be missing.
+However, since all bay windows are different, this is a customized addition so your dimensions may or may not match up with any pre-drawn building plans.
 You can get instructions and help from many different sources, but ultimately it will be up to you to create your bay window seat plans.

 The Benefits of Bay Window Seats

 Bay windows are part of the wall of a home that bows outside of the flat wall of the house.
 They are normally split between three different windows - two on the diagonal sides of the bay and one on the flat front.
 However, there are many different variations of bay windows.
 Some bay windows have six windows, with two on each panel.
 Some have additional side panels to create more complicated bay shapes.